tymyrddin/purple/source/docs/asimov/second-foundation.md

 Second foundation work in security is less visible than the first because it does not produce outputs that look like security outputs.
 It can produce a team that reports problems honestly instead of managing upward.
-It can produce an incident debrief in which people say what they actually observed rather than what they think they should have observed.
+It can produce an incident debrief in which people say what they actually observed, unedited by what they think they should have observed.
 It can produce an organisation in which the security function learns from its own failures rather than repeating them on a quarterly cycle with better documentation.